algorandfoundation/specs/dev/ledger.md

 holding is simply a map from asset IDs to an integer value indicating how many units of that asset is held by the account.
 An account that holds any asset cannot be closed.

+# Compact Certificate State

+Each block header keeps track of the state needed to construct, validate, and record compact certificates.
+The state for compact certificates is stored in a map under the msgpack key `cc` in the block header.
+The map is indexed by the type of the compact certificate; at the moment, only type 0 is supported.
+In the future, other types of compact certificates might be added, with different parameters or choices of hash function or signature scheme.

+For type 0 certificates, $KQ_{CC}=128$, $f_{CC}$ is $2^{32}*30/100$
+(as the numerator of a fraction out of $2^{32}$), $N_{CC}=1048576$,
+$\delta_{CC}=128$ and $\delta_{CCB}=16$.

+The value of this compact cert state map is a msgpack map with three
+elements:

+- Under key `n`, the next expected round of a compact certificate that should be formed.
+When upgrading from an earlier consensus protocol to a protocol that supports compact certificates, the `n` field is set to the lowest value such that `n` is a multiple of $\delta_{CC}$ and so that the `n` is at least the first round of the new protocol (supporting compact certificates) plus $\delta_{CCB}+\delta{CC}$.
+  This field is set in every block.

+- Under key `v`, the root of the Merkle tree commitment to an array of participants that are eligible to vote in the compact certificate for block $\delta_{CC}$ from the current block.
+Only blocks whose round number is a multiple of $\delta_{CC}$ have a non-zero `v` field.

+- Under key `t`, the total weight of participants in the Merkle tree.

+The participants committed to by the Merkle tree are chosen in a specific fashion:

+- First off, because it takes some time to collect all of the online participants (more than the target assembly time for a block), the set of participants appearing in a commitment in block at round $r$ are actually based on the account state from round $r-\delta_{CCB}$.

+- The participants are sorted by the number of microAlgos they currently hold (including any pending rewards).
+This enables more compact proofs of pseudorandomly-chosen participants weighted by their microAlgo holdings.
+Only accounts in the online state are included in this list of participants.

+- To limit the worst-case size of this Merkle tree, the array of participants contains just the top $N_{CC}$ participants.
+Efficiently computing the top $N_{CC}$ accounts by their algo balance is difficult in the presence of pending rewards.
+Thus, to make this top-$N_{CC}$ calculation more efficient, we choose the top accounts based on a normalized balance.
+The normalized balance is a hypothetical balance that a given account would need to have at round 0 to achieve its current balance (without pending rewards) as of the last round at which the account was touched (i.e., its pending rewards were added to the account's balance).
+Specifically, for an account $a$ with raw balance $a_I$ and rewards base $a'_I$, the normalized balance is $a_I * RewardUnit / (a'_I + RewardUnit)$.

 # Transactions